Shea Patterson throws 3 TDs, No. 19 Michigan beats SMU 45-20

 Patterson threw 7- and 41-yard TD passes to Peoples-Jones in the third, giving the Wolverines a 35-13 lead.

-Michigan’s Chris Evans ran for 85 yards on 18 carries.
-Karan Higdon warmed, but was held out of the game with an apparent injury.
+Michigan’s Chris Evans ran for 85 yards on 18 carries before leaving the field with a strain or a cramp, Harbaugh said.
+Karan Higdon participated in pregame warmups, but was held out of the game with an apparent injury.

 THE TAKEAWAY

-SMU: The Mustangs should feel good about their performance relative to their first two games in which they lost by a combined score of 88-35 to No. 16 TCU and North Texas under first-year coach Sonny Dykes.
+SMU: The Mustangs should feel good about their performance relative to their first two games in which they lost by a combined score of 88-35 to No. 16 TCU and North Texas.
+They’re the only team in the country to play two Top 20 teams out of conference over the first three weeks of the season.

 Michigan: The Wolverines should be humbled by their performance coming off a confidence-boosting 49-3 win over Western Michigan.
 They had 13 penalties for 137 yards and struggled on both sides of the ball at times against an overmatched opponent.